bastidererste/mediatechnologycookbook/Layout/Python3MODBUStoOSC.md

 The documentation also states that the registers are big-endian, so the higher the byte the lower the address.

+:warning: WARNING

+> Programming on moving equipment large or small can be very dangerous to you and the crew around.
+Take care of savety precautions.
+Reading holding registers can be considered save, but nevertheless take care nobody is in the moving equipments direct vicinity while debugging

 I connected my machine to the LED screens network, fired up pyCharm, created a new project and installed pyModbusTCP through the package manager.

 ```python